jpkorva/dudle-docker/README.md

     scripts/maintenance/dudle-maint.sh upgrade

-A new image and a container are created by upgrading the base image (currently Centos 8), Dudle sources and Dudle Docker image scripts.
+A new image and a container are created by upgrading the base image (currently Redhat ubi8), DuD-Poll sources and maintenance scripts.
 All polls are backed up automatically before upgrade and restored afterwards.

 Other commands and parameters for dudle-maint.sh
 ================================================